mazzzystar/disco-diffusion-wrapper/README.md

     res = translator.translate_text(text, source_lang="ZH", target_lang="EN-US")
     return res
 ```
+You can also turn-off text  translation by setting `USE_TRANSLATE=False` so that you don't need the DeepL authKey.

 3.Batch generating & saving.
 As the loading part and the inferring part is seperated, you do not need to load pretrain model again for a new sentence.
 This reduces a bunch of time.